-Coordination of Care for Persons with Special Health Care Needs
+5.6.3 Coordination of Care for Persons with Special Health Care Needs and SSI eligibles

 The MCO must have procedures for identifying individuals with complex or serious medical conditions.
 The MCO must complete identification and assessment of the individuals with complex or serious medical conditions within 90 days of the effective date of enrollment in the MCO.
 The MCO must use appropriate health care professionals in assessing those conditions, identifying medical procedures to address and/or monitor the conditions, and developing treatment plans appropriate for those enrollees determined to need a course of treatment or regular care monitoring.
 Treatment plans must specify an adequate number of direct access visits to specialists to accommodate implementation of the treatment plan.
 The treatment plan must be developed by the enrollee's primary care provider with participation from the enrollee, the enrollee's care manager (if a separate care manager has been designated in addition to the PCP), and in consultation with any specialists caring for the enrollee; must be approved by the MCO in a timely manner if such approval is required; and must meet applicable quality assurance and utilization standards.
 These treatment plans must be time-specific and updated periodically by the primary care provider.
+If a treatment plan or regular care monitoring is in place, the MCO must have a mechanism in place to allow enrollees to directly access specialists as appropriate for enrollee's condition and identified needs.